LesleyYu/CSCI571/pastPapers/exam1 notes.md

     - caches use the **If-None-Match** condition header to get a new copy if the entity tag has changed
     - if the tags match, then a **304 Not Modified** is returned

-12. header that is used to improve cache performance
+13. header that is used to improve cache performance

     1. [`Age`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Age)
     2. [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control): Directives for caching mechanisms in both requests and responses.
     3. [`Clear-Site-Data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Clear-Site-Data)
     4. [`Expires`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expires): The date/time after which the response is considered stale.
+    5. `ETag`
+    6. `Last-Modified`

 13. The server sends the "Content-Encoding" header.